Best bet

 Massachusetts law

-Law applies to all parents, men and women, whose employers have six or more employees.
+Law applies to all parents, regardless of gender, whose employers have six or more employees.
 Under the law, parents are eligible for 8 weeks of leave per child.
 If both parents work for the same employer, they shall only be entitled to 8 weeks of leave in the aggregate for the birth or adoption of the same child.
 Leave may be with or without pay "at the discretion of the employer."

 Establishes a system for paid family leave of up to 12 weeks to care for a new child.
 Paid leave under this law became available beginning January 1, 2021.